 Accidents at work statistics

-This article presents main statistical indicators concerning non-fatal and fatal accidents at work in the European Union (EU) collected within the framework of the European statistics on accidents at work (ESAW) administrative data collection.
+This article presents a set of main statistical findings in relation to indicators concerning non-fatal and fatal accidents at work in the European Union (EU); the statistics presented have been collected within the framework of the European statistics on accidents at work (ESAW) administrative data collection exercise.

 An accident at work is defined in ESAW methodology as a discrete occurrence during the course of work which leads to physical or mental harm.
-Fatal accidents at work are those that lead to the death of the victim within one year.
-Non-fatal accidents at work collected within ESAW are those that imply at least four full calendar days of absence from work (they are sometimes also called ‘serious accidents at work’).
-Non-fatal accidents at work often involve considerable harm for the workers concerned and their families and they have the potential to force people, for example, to live with a permanent disability, to leave the labour market, or to change job; indeed, they result in a considerable number of days of work being lost within the European economy.
+Fatal accidents at work are those that lead to the death of the victim within one year of the accident taking place.
+Non-fatal accidents at work are defined as those that imply at least four full calendar days of absence from work (they are sometimes also called ‘serious accidents at work’).
+Non-fatal accidents at work may result in a considerable number of working days being lost and often involve considerable harm for the workers concerned and their families, they have the potential to force people, for example, to live with a permanent disability, to leave the labour market, or to change job.

 Number of accidents

-In 2014, there were close to 3.2 million non-fatal accidents that resulted in at least four calendar days of absence from work and 3 739 fatal accidents in the EU-28 (see Table 1), a ratio of approximately 850 non-fatal accidents for every fatal one.
-There was a slight increase in the number of accidents at work in the EU-28 between 2013 and 2014, with 49 thousand more non-fatal accidents and 65 more fatal accidents.
-Men were considerably more likely than women to have an accident at work.
-In the EU-28, more than two out of every three (68.7 %) non-fatal accidents at work involved men.
+In 2017, there were just over 3.3 million non-fatal accidents that resulted in at least four calendar days of absence from work and 3 552 fatal accidents in the EU-28 (see Table 1), a ratio of approximately 942 non-fatal accidents for every fatal accident.
+There was an increase in the total number of non-fatal accidents at work in the EU-28 between 2016 and 2017, some 4 574 more (equivalent to growth of 0.1 %).
+By contrast, there were 36 fewer fatal accidents at work in the EU-28 during 2017 when compared with a year before (equivalent to a decrease of 1 %).

 Standardised incidence rates

-The incidence of non-fatal accidents at work in 2014 was generally highest in some southern and western EU Member States with insurance based accident reporting systems: Portugal reported 3.6 thousand non-fatal accidents per 100 000 persons employed, followed by France and Spain with rates of 3.4 thousand and 3.2 thousand per 100 000 persons employed.
+Figure 4 shows that in 2017, the standardised incidence rate of non-fatal accidents at work was generally highest in some EU Member States with insurance based accident reporting systems: Portugal reported 3 563 non-fatal accidents per 100 000 persons employed, followed by France and Spain with rates of 3 307 and 3 268 per 100 000 persons employed.
 Insurance based accident reporting systems offer a significant financial compensation for the victim when an accident is reported, as opposed to legal obligation systems in which victims are covered by the general social security system.
-Among the eastern EU Member States, which mostly have legal obligation systems, Slovenia was the only one to report an incidence rate of more than 1 000 non-fatal accidents per 100 000 persons employed.
-By far the lowest rates were reported in Bulgaria and Romania, at 82 and 75 non-fatal work accidents per 100 000 persons employed in 2014; again it should be noted that these values are thought to reflect a higher level of under-reporting.
+Among the eastern EU Member States, which mostly have legal obligation systems, Slovenia and Croatia were the only countries to report an incidence rate of more than 1 000 non-fatal accidents per 100 000 persons employed.
+By far the lowest standardised incidence rates were reported in Romania and Bulgaria, at 92 and 79 non-fatal work accidents per 100 000 persons employed in 2017; again it should be noted that these values may reflect a relatively high degree of under-reporting.